Feder Research Group in Evolutionary Dynamics

 Elena Romero, Alison Feder

-Brain tropism acquisition: the spatial dynamics and evolution of a measles virus collective infectious unit that drove lethal subacute sclerosing panencephalitis (2023) [paper in PLOS Pathogens, Press: Mayo news, US News & World Report, Genome Web ]
+Brain tropism acquisition: the spatial dynamics and evolution of a measles virus collective infectious unit that drove lethal subacute sclerosing panencephalitis (2023) [paper in PLOS Pathogens, Press: Mayo news, Fred Hutch Spotlight Article]

 Iris Yousaf*, Will Hannon*, Ryan Donohue, Christian Pfaller, Kalpana Yadav, Ryan Didkan, Sanjay Tyagi, Declan Schroeder, Wun-Ju Shieh, Paul Rota, Alison Feder, Roberto Cattaneo